How to get touch with us over the festive period

 In the case of Armstrong v.
 Secretary of State for Levelling-Up, Housing and Communities [2023] EWHC 142(KB) it was held that providing a variation is only proposed to the conditions of a planning permission and such variation neither requires a change to the description of the development nor is inconsistent with the description of development, there is no limit to the scope of the change under Section 73.

-In Armstrong, permission had been granted for “Construction of one dwelling”.
+In Armstrong, permission had been granted for the “Construction of one dwelling.
 One of the conditions attached to the permission required compliance with various approved plans.
-The applicant submitted a Section 73 application seeking to substitute the approved plans with new plans which proposed a building in a different form and style to that originally approved.
+The applicant submitted a Section 73 application seeking to substitute the approved plans with new plans that proposed a building in a different form and style than that originally approved.

 The local planning authority refused the application stating that it sought to completely alter the nature of the development resulting in a development that would materially differ from the originally approved planning permission.